ifebtech/azure-iam-automation/docs/documentation.md

 This script automates:

--Creating Azure AD security groups (WebAdmins, DBAdmins).
+- Creating Azure AD security groups (WebAdmins, DBAdmins).

--Creating test users (webuser1, dbuser1).
+- Creating test users (webuser1, dbuser1).

--Adding users to their corresponding groups.
+- Adding users to their corresponding groups.

--Assigning the Reader role to DBAdmins on the DB subnet.
+- Assigning the Reader role to DBAdmins on the DB subnet.

 **Script Content Overview**
 ```bash